Plants and Process

 Melting is accomplished by injecting energy to the charge materials in the form of electrical energy through three numbers graphite electrodes.
 Carbon injected inside the furnace reacts with oxygen producing CO, which bubbles through the bath creating foamy slag.
 The excess CO reacts with oxygen, converting to CO2, again generating heat.
 Oxygen will react with several components present in the bath including silicon; manganese; phosphorus and sulphur.
 The oxides thus formed will end up in the slag.
 In arc furnace charged materials get melted at about 1800°C.

-Aluminium, silicon and manganese react with oxygen before carbon to form oxides which goes into the slag.
+Aluminum, silicon, and manganese react with oxygen before carbon to form oxides which go into the slag.
 CO, which is produced due to the reaction of carbon with oxygen, bubbles through the bath causing the slag to foam and has many beneficial effects.
 The foaming also helps in bringing down nitrogen and hydrogen levels in steel.
-At the end of refining stage temperature measurement is done and sample is drawn for analysis.
+At the end of the refining stage temperature measurement is done and the sample is drawn for analysis.

 De-slagging is the process by which the slag layer above the steel is removed from the furnace.
 This process is important for removing impurities from the molten material.

 The furnace is tilted towards the slag door for slag removal.
 Phosphorus is transferred to the slag, during the early stage of the heating while the temperature is relatively low.
 The first de-slagging (at the beginning of refining) removes the substantial portion of the phosphorous (as P2O5) thus preventing phosphorous reversal to the metal.
 Typically during the refining state, the furnace may be de-slagged several times.